Iris Out

-"Iris Out" is a song recorded by Japanese singer-songwriter Kenshi Yonezu.
+"Iris Out" (stylized in all caps) is a song recorded by Japanese singer-songwriter Kenshi Yonezu.
 Released digitally on September 15, 2025, via SME Records, "Iris Out" served as the opening theme song for the Japanese animated film Chainsaw Man – The Movie: Reze Arc.
 The song was later released physically on September 24, 2025, alongside "Jane Doe", the closing theme song, as a double A-side maxi single.

 Background

 Kenshi Yonezu's single "Kick Back", used as the opening theme song for the anime adaptation of Chainsaw Man, saw global commercial success upon its release.
 Becoming the first song recorded in Japanese to receive a Gold certification from the Recording Industry Association of America (RIAA), "Kick Back" charted in various territories, including the Billboard Hot Rock & Alternative Songs chart, the UK Rock & Metal chart and the Canadian Hot 100.

 In a press release on July 4, 2025, Kenshi Yonezu announced he recorded "Iris Out", the opening theme song for the Japanese animated film Chainsaw Man – The Movie: Reze Arc.
 On August 1, the release date of "Iris Out" was announced for September 24, as a double A-side single with an untitled song.
 The title for the untitled song was revealed on August 14, "Jane Doe", a collaboration single with Japanese-American singer Hikaru Utada.
 In a press release, "Jane Doe" was revealed as the ending theme song for the film.